GoogleContainerTools/skaffold/DEVELOPMENT.md

 ## Building skaffold docs

-The new version of the skaffold site is based on the Hugo theme of the github.com/google/docsy template.
+The latest version of the skaffold site is based on the Hugo theme of the github.com/google/docsy template.

 ### Testing docs locally